sn1701-hue/BeatBank/README.md

 ## How to View

-You can just open the `index.html` file in your browser to view the site.
+You can just open the `index.php` file in your browser to view the site.